What to think about before crossing the threshold

 Keep in mind when and how quickly you may need access to your money.
 With traditional property ownership, that could involve a protracted search for a buyer willing to pay what you’re asking.
 Certain private funds and investing platforms can also lock up cash for extended periods.

 Real estate ETFs can usually be bought and sold easily, every day – they’re highly “liquid” – which might better suit most investors ✋🏼, although they may become difficult to sell in times of a market downturn when supply can vastly outweigh demand.

 How can you best fit property into a balanced investment portfolio?
 In practice, the vast expense involved in traditional ownership of bricks and mortar means it can easily end up accounting for the lion’s share of your investments.

 Even the uber-rich have a chunky 21% of their money tied up in physical property (excluding main and second homes), according to estate agent Knight Frank’s 2019 wealth report.

 For the rest of us, 21% of our investable money will hardly buy individual properties, but real estate ETFs can do the job.

-At Wealthyhood, it’s very simple to invest in well-diversified baskets of real estate companies and properties worldwide, from as little as a few £. 🚀
+You can use our Wealthyhood app to explore and invest in well-diversified baskets of real estate companies and properties worldwide from as little as a few £. 🚀

 Keep in mind that when you invest your capital is at risk.
 This learning guide is for information purposes only and is not investment advice